arkaft-labs/arkaft-mcp-google-adk/README.md

 ## Development Status

-🚧 **Currently in Development**
+✅ **COMPLETE - Ready for Production**

-This project is currently being implemented based on the requirements and design specifications.
-The current state includes:
+This project has been fully implemented according to all requirements and design specifications.
+The implementation includes:

 - ✅ **Task 1 Complete**: Project structure and core MCP server foundation
   - ✅ Standard Rust project structure with proper module organization